 Faith, Love, and Piper: Distinguishing Reformed Categories

 What’s love got to do with it?
-According to John Piper’s recent book What is Saving Faith?, affectional elements, including one’s love, satisfaction in and treasuring of God, are included in the definition of justifying faith itself.
-Though, this may not come as a surprise to those familiar with Piper’s Edwards-influenced affectional emphasis showcased throughout his career.
-In a sense, the new book is just explicitly crystalizing a foundational building block towards his final salvation through works schema.
+According to John Piper’s recent book What is Saving Faith?, affectional elements, including one’s love, satisfaction in and treasuring of God, are included in the definition of justifying faith itself—though, this may not come as a surprise to those familiar with Piper’s Edwards-influenced affectional emphasis showcased throughout his career.1 In a sense, this new book just explicitly crystalizes a conception of faith consistent with his “Christian Hedonism” system already present in previous works.

-Harrison Perkins, who already noted concerns on Piper’s definition of faith in his thorough review of Future Grace, has provided an excellent review of the new volume.
-The goal of the present article is not to engage with the book or its exegesis directly as Perkins has taken up, but to help readers continue thinking through the topic using some distinct systematic categories confessed by the Reformed churches and the tradition’s theologians.
-Think of this as an annotated Heidelbibliography; a resource page filled with links exploring the topic with additional commentary to help one connect the dots, as it were, using none other than *insert cowbell* The Heidelblog.
+Harrison Perkins, who already noted concerns on Piper’s definition of faith in his thorough review of Future Grace, has provided an excellent review of the new volume.3 The goal of the present article is not to engage with the book or its exegesis directly as Perkins has taken up, but to help readers continue thinking through the topic using some distinct systematic categories confessed by the Reformed churches and the tradition’s theologians.
+Think of this as an annotated bibliography, a resource exploring the topic with additional commentary to help one connect the dots, as it were.

 So, What is Saving Faith?

-First, some grounding: the Reformed churches and systematic theologians have historically defined saving faith has consisting in three aspects: knowledge (notitia), assent (assensus), and trust (fiducia).
-This conception was, in substance, present in Luther, but later expounded upon and codified by Philip Melanchthon in his Loci communes.
-Though with slightly different emphases, Calvin carried on this tradition, and the threefold elements of saving faith eventually made its way to the primary Reformed confessions and catechisms of the 16th and 17th century.
-Perhaps chiefly and most clearly, one finds this definition explicated in Heidelberg Catechism Question 21, which states,
+First, some grounding: the Reformed churches and systematic theologians have historically defined saving faith has consisting in three aspects: knowledge (notitia), assent (assensus), and trust (fiducia).4 This conception was, in substance, present in Luther, but was later expounded upon and codified by Philip Melanchthon in his Loci communes.
+Though with slightly different emphases, Calvin carried on this tradition, and the threefold elements of saving faith eventually made its way to the primary Reformed confessions and catechisms of the sixteenth and seventeenth century.
+Perhaps chiefly and most clearly, one finds this definition explicated in Heidelberg Catechism (HC) 21, which states,

 However, we particularly note what is not present in the Reformed definition of saving faith: one’s own love for God.
-This was not accidentally left out or presupposed; rather, love was intentionally and thoughtfully removed from the definition of true faith contra the Roman Catholic conception.
-The Roman church taught that, in order for faith to be justifying, it must be joined with love.
+This was not accidentally left out or presupposed; rather, love was intentionally and thoughtfully removed from the definition of true faith contra the Roman Catholic conception.5 The Roman church taught that, in order for faith to be justifying, it must be joined with love.
 In other words, love was inherently included in the definition of saving faith itself.
-Playing with the definition of faith in this way adds further support towards their faith + works formulation of justification.
+Playing with the definition of faith in this way adds further support towards their faith plus works formulation of justification.
 Sound familiar?
-A nearly identical pattern was seen in the Federal Vision controversy, and one can’t help but find the silhouette strikingly similar to John Piper’s proposition.
+A nearly identical pattern was seen in the Federal Vision controversy, and one cannot help but find the silhouette strikingly similar to John Piper’s proposition, despite his attempts to distance himself from those formulations in this book.6

 So, theologically, why has the Reformed tradition historically kept affectional elements out of the definition of true faith?
-As an overview, I don’t think I could put it any better than a couple of Old Princeton’s greats, Geerhardus Vos and J. Gresham Machen:
+As an overview, I do not think I could put it any better than a couple of Old Princeton’s greats, Geerhardus Vos and J. Gresham Machen:

 The Law Gospel Distinction

-As it relates to the present topic, note that loving God, treasuring Him or the like, is simply a summary of the first table of the moral law: love the Lord your God with all your faculties.
-It, quite literally, is “law” speech.
+As it relates to the present topic, note that loving God, treasuring Him or the like, is simply a summary of the first table of the moral law: love the Lord your God with all your faculties.12 It, quite literally, is “law” speech.
 This devotion of oneself to God is categorically different than simply receiving the good news of the gospel.
-True faith is receiving and resting in the person and accomplished work of Christ for salvation; it is decidedly not mixed with our doing of the law.
-See this article specifically for how the “doing” involved in believing, is distinct from the action of obedience to God’s moral law.
+True faith is receiving and resting in the person and accomplished work of Christ for salvation; it is decidedly not mixed with our doing of the law.13

 Covenant Theology